GROUP MEDICAL INSURANCE

 They must contribute at least 50% towards the employee costs, and employee participation must be 75% or higher.
 Any uninsured employees who decline coverage will count against this participation percentage.

 Both of these rules are waived during the open enrollment period.
 The contribution rule remains waived after that as long as the contribution remains consistent and ongoing.
-The employee precipitation rule applies more towards the enrollment period as employees may come and go throughout the year.
-In the case of a 1099 employee, the employer can offer benefits to them but still must have at least one W-2 employee.
+The employee participation rule applies more towards the enrollment period, as employees may come and go throughout the year.
+In the case of a 1099 employee, the employer can offer benefits to them, but still must have at least one W-2 employee.
 Group insurance is not mandatory for those in the small market sector.

 Understanding your client’s needs and the different market segments is essential to finding the right group policies for your client.
-Some may have a self-practice or family-owned small business.
+Some may have a self-practice or a family-owned small business.
 Knowing which segment they fit into and their current benefit offerings can help you determine opportunities to find a better solution.
 Medical insurance is considered a tool to benefit your client, especially given the costs today.
 The client should understand the many benefits of offering group insurance, such as employee retention and access to highly desirable PPO plans.
 The quality of the plan your client chooses may directly impact their enrollment rates.
-Working with a broker can help you compare policies and benefits from different providers and weigh out the options more easily.
-EMG is a one-stop-shop for anything from enrollment to account maintenance, and we make sure the process is done efficiently.
-We also have an individual group insurance department available should that be an option the client wants to pursue.
+Working with a reliable group health insurance broker can help you compare policies and benefits from different insurance companies and weigh out the options more easily.
+EMG is a one-stop shop for anything from enrollment to account maintenance, and we make sure the process is done efficiently.
+We also have an individual group insurance department available, should that be an option the client wants to pursue.

-Working with a broker can help you compare policies and benefits from different providers and weigh out the options more easily.
+Working with a health insurance brokerage firm can help you compare policies and benefits from different providers and find the best health insurance plan.
 A brokerage general agency can help you save time and access the best carriers.
-The group insurance market changes year-over-year, and providers are constantly adding new products and benefits.
+The group insurance market changes year-over-year, and providers are constantly adding new products, benefits, and health plan designs to stay competitive.

 Working with a brokerage will also help you after the sale.
 It can be difficult and tedious to get support directly from an insurance carrier, but brokerages are well-equipped to offer full-service support, including: